granhokain/PokemonApp/README.md

 # PokemonApp

-App with all best github emojis :) !
+App with a list with all best pokémons names :) !

 ## Stack